Influencer Backdoor Attack on Semantic Segmentation: Experiments

+\textbf{Real-world attack experiment.} To verify our method in real-world scenes, we conduct experiments on IBA-attacked DeepLabV3 model on Cityscapes.
+The trigger, printed on a large sheet($840\,mm^2$), was placed in various outdoor settings.
+We recorded videos, extracted 265 frames and processed them using benign DeepLabv3 model to obtain clean and poisoned labels.
+Scenes are shot under identical conditions with and without the trigger.
+Our results demonstrate significant ASR of 60.23 using baseline IBA.
+Our NNI and PRL methods could also obtain an ASR of 63.51 and 64.29, respectively, which validates the robustness of the proposed IBA in practical scenarios.
+More details setting and results of our real-world experiment could be found in Appendix.\ref{app:realworldexp}.

-To demonstrate the backdoor results, we also visualize clean images, images with injected triggers, and models' predicted segmentation masks on them.
-We take the two backdoored models poisoned by NNI and PRL respectively on DeepLabV3 with the Cityscapes dataset.
-The visualization is shown in Fig.~\ref{Fig:qualieval}.
-The first row shows long-distance IBA, and the second row corresponds to free-position IBA.
-In both cases, the backdoored models will be successfully misled to predict the class \textit{road} for the pixels of cars when the trigger is present in the input image.
-For the clean images without triggers, the models can still make correct predictions, namely, the pixels of cars to the class of \textit{car}.
+\textbf{Visualization.} To demonstrate the backdoor results, we visualize clean images, images with injected triggers, and models' predicted segmentation masks.
+The output are from a backdoored DeepLabV3 models on the Cityscapes dataset.
+The visualization can be viewed in Fig.~\ref{Fig:qualieval}.
+The first row shows the trigger placed on the building, and the second row shows the trigger placed near the victim object from the camera perspective.
+In both cases, the backdoored models will be successfully misled in predicting the class \textit{ road} for the cars' pixels when the trigger is present in the input image.
+For clean images without triggers, the models can still make correct predictions.
+More visualization examples including the real-world scenes can be found in Appendix~\ref{app:visualization}.

-\subsection{Ablation Study and Analysis.}
+\subsection{Ablation Study and Analysis}

-Following our previous sections, we use the default setting for all ablation studies and analysis, i.e., a DeepLabV3 model trained on Cityscapes.
+Following our previous sections, we use the default setting for all ablation studies and analyzes, that is, a DeepLabV3 model trained on the Cityscapes dataset.